-It is possible to select interior temperatures from +18 °C (64 °F) to +29 °C (86 °F).
+The inside temperature can be set between +18 °C (64 °F) and +29 °C (86 °F).
 These are approximate temperatures which may slightly vary depending on the outside conditions.

-If you select temperatures below 18 °C (64 °F), the indication ${\bf LO}$ will appear on the screen.
-In this setting the system runs at maximum cooling output and the temperature is not regulated.
+If a temperature below 18 °C (64 °C), is selected, the display switches to ${\bf LO}$ In this setting the system runs at maximum cooling output and the temperature is not regulated.

-If a temperature above 29 °C (86 °F) is selected, the screen will show HI.
-In this setting the system runs at maximum heating output and the temperature is not controlled.
+If a temperature above 29 °C (86 °F) is selected, the display switches to HI In this setting the system runs at maximum heating output and the temperature is not controlled.